|Dates / Deadlines:|

 * General education course

-ENGL 2000 (Second-Year Composition): this is a composition course with an emphasis on research and argumentation.
+ENGL 2000 (English Composition): this is a composition course with an emphasis on research and argumentation.
 While in Europe, you'll study the region's turbulent history and diverse culture, including its social and environmental policies, educational system, and the history of political and military conflict.

 ENGL 2123 (The Machine in Modern Art and Literature): in this course, you'll examine the profound and multifaceted influence of technology on modern art and literature, with a specific focus on Central Europe between 1890 and 1945.
 Artists and writers of that period variously celebrated, feared, or despised the machine, but few were able to ignore the unprecedented spike in technological innovation.
 Images of the machine appeared in all art forms, and technology led to the development of new artistic techniques and changes in production methods.
 We will consider the influence of photography on painting, of film on storytelling, and of typography on poetry.